-Also, the two big problems with modern diesels are the need for perfectly clean, microscopically-filtered fuel – one dose of dud fuel can cost up to 20 grand in engine repairs – and well-publicised reliability issues with their highly complicated emissions treatment systems.
-Today’s petrol engines are far less complex.
+The two big problems with modern diesels are the need for perfectly clean, microscopically-filtered fuel – one dose of dud fuel can cost up to 20 grand in engine repairs – and well-publicised reliability issues with their highly complicated emissions treatment systems.
+Today’s petrol engines are relatively less complex.

 Some 4WD owners are worried about the durability of electric motors in water crossings, but we think those fears are groundless: every septic sewage-treatment system has a submerged electric motor that runs reliably for years.